sustentarea/logoclim/README.md

 > stars](https://img.shields.io/github/stars/sustentarea/logoclim)](https://github.com/sustentarea/logoclim/)

 > [!IMPORTANT]
-> `LogoClim` is an independent project and is not affiliated with [WorldClim](https://worldclim.org/) or its developers.
-Please note that the WorldClim datasets are freely available for academic and other non-commercial use only.
-For details on licensing and permitted uses, see the WorldClim [license information](https://worldclim.org/about.html).
+> `LogoClim` is an independent project with no affiliation to [WorldClim](https://worldclim.org/) or its developers.
+Users should be aware that WorldClim datasets are freely available for academic and other non-commercial use only.
+Any use of WorldClim data within `LogoClim` must comply with [WorldClim's licensing terms](https://worldclim.org/about.html).

 ![LogoClim Interface](images/logoclim-interface.gif)

 ## How It Works

-`LogoClim` operates on a grid of patches, where each patch represents a geographical area and stores values for selected climate variables.
+`LogoClim` operates on a grid of patches, where each patch represents a geographical area and stores values for latitude, longitude, and selected climate variables.
 During the simulation, patches update their colors based on the data values.
-The results are visualized on a map, accompanied by plots that display the mean, minimum, maximum, and standard deviation of the selected variable over time.
+The results can be visualized on a map, accompanied by plots that display the mean, minimum, maximum, and standard deviation of the selected variable over time.

 ### Color Scale